Ergonomic Chairs & Stools

 Why is a desk with a centre drawer not a good idea?

-A centre drawer often forces you to sit too far from the desk, hindering proper posture and potentially causing neck and back strain due to reaching.
+A centre drawer often forces you to sit lower than ideal, resulting in lifting the shoulders to use the equipment on the desk surface, leading to upper back and neck issues.
+Sitting lower can increase the stress and strain on the lower back.
 It can also interfere with comfortable legroom and prevent you from pulling your chair close enough for good posture.
 Take a look at our range of height-adjustable desks.

 Are standing desks better for your health?